Amry/jqm-weather-exrate/README.md

 # jqm-weather-exrate
-jQuery Mobile application for live weather and exchange rate with ajax calls
+jQuery Mobile application for live weather and exchange rate using jQuery Mobile.

-As a frontend tool, I am using jQuery Mobile, for its mobile friendly features.

-And for weather and excahnge rate data, I use ajax calls from different public api's to restrieve.

-More features also planned.
+The weather forecast data comes from Yahoo Weather API

+The curreny exchange rate data comes from Currenylayer: https://currencylayer.com/documentation

+TODO:

+#Represent the json data from Yahoo in more human readable interface
+#Implement Currency exchange part
+#Add languages